2023 Oklahoma Sooners football team: Preseason All Big-12 teams

+Big 12 media poll

 Schedule

 Oklahoma and the Big 12 announced the 2023 conference schedule on January 31, 2023.
 The 2023 schedule consists of 4 home games, 4 away games and 1 neutral-site game in the regular season.
 The Sooners will host 2 non-conference games against Arkansas State and SMU and will travel to Tulsa.
 Oklahoma will host Iowa State, UCF, West Virginia, and TCU, and travel to BYU, Cincinnati, Kansas, and Oklahoma State.
 Oklahoma will play Texas in Dallas, Texas at the Cotton Bowl Stadium in the Red River Showdown, the 119th game played in the series.